 With victory in sight in 1945, the company resumed a portion of aluminum canner and pressure cooker production.
 The demand was tremendous.
 In an industry that included eleven other manufacturers, there were more Presto® Pressure Cookers bought by consumers than all other brands combined.

-In 1956 National Presto introduced a revolutionary new concept in electric cooking.
+In 1956 National Presto introduced a ground-breaking new concept in electric cooking.
 It involved a complete line of fully submersible electric cooking appliances employing a removable heat control.
 Because the unique Control Master® heat control allowed appliances to be washed safely and completely under water, it has since become the industry standard for skillets, griddles, and comparable products.

 National Presto further enhanced its industry position in 1958 by introducing the world’s first automatic, submersible stainless steel coffee maker.
-This product brewed the same flavorful, full-bodied coffee obtainable in stove-top percolators, and kept it at serving temperature.
+This product brewed the same flavorful, full-bodied coffee obtainable in stove-top percolators and kept it at serving temperature.

 During the 1960s and early ‘70s, Presto introduced many new products including the HotDogger® hot dog cooker, an electric mixer, toaster, and can opener, as well as a complete line of personal grooming aids.

-National Presto introduced the revolutionary PrestoBurger® hamburger cooker in 1974, capitalizing on America’s appetite for its favorite food.
+National Presto introduced the original PrestoBurger® hamburger cooker in 1974, capitalizing on America’s appetite for its favorite food.
 This product was the first in a series of “mini-appliances” designed to conveniently prepare smaller servings in response to the shrinking size of American families.
 The success of the PrestoBurger® earned the company recognition with the “Appliance Manufacturers Pioneer Award.”

 Another new product innovation made 1978 a banner year for Presto.
 The PopCornNow® continuous corn popper was among the first poppers to use hot air instead of oil to pop the kernels.